Protocol clarified on representing constituents

 There is an excellent House of Commons Library briefing on Data Protection: Constituency Casework, which can be found here: https://commonslibrary.parliament.uk/research-briefings/sn01936/

 If a constituent moves to a different constituency whilst a case is ongoing, you should contact the constituent to explain to them that you can no longer deal with their case.
 You should offer to either transfer the details to their new Member of Parliament or to return their case file to them.
-Occasionally, you may wish to continue to deal with the case after the constituent has moved.
+Occasionally, you may wish to continue to deal with the case after the constituent has moved, particularly if they have moved to temporary accommodation.
 If you wish to continue with a case, you should, ideally, contact the constituent’s new MP and explain why you would like to retain the case and give them the opportunity to respond.

 Rarely, a constituent from another area feels unable to deal with their own Member of Parliament and asks for your assistance.
 If this should happen, you should try to ascertain exactly why they feel unable to approach their own MP and then use your judgement to decide whether or not to take on the case.